 On the inauguration days, the boat tours will be taking place all day, while over the six months of opening the tours will take place on Friday and Saturday afternoons.

-During May and June there will also be tours from 15 am to 18 pm on Fridays and Saturdays.
-In July and August tours will take place on Saturdays from 15pm to 18pm with an audioguide.
+During September there will also be tours from 15 am to 18 pm on Fridays and Saturdays.
+In October tours will take place on Fridays and Saturdays from 11am to 3pm with an audioguide, in November the tours will be on the 24th and 25th from 11 am to 3 pm.
 For further information please call the mobile phone +39 342 5005393 or write to firstname.lastname@example.org

 The tour schedule may change due to the weather or for organizational reasons.